×

 The hormones that play a role in Polycystic ovarian syndrome include:

-- Progesterone: With PCOS, the body may not have enough of this hormone.
-As a result, women might miss their periods for a long time.
+• Progesterone: With PCOS, the body may not have enough of this hormone.
+As a result, women may experience prolonged periods of amenorrhea.

 The exact cause of PCOS is unknown.
 However, most experts think that several factors play a role, including genetics,

-- Genetics: In some cases, PCOS is linked to hereditary also.
+• Genetics: In some cases, PCOS is also linked to heredity.

 Can PCOS Cause a Miscarriage?